 BREAKFAST: Harvest Breakfast Hash and scrambled eggs

 LUNCH: After riding we stopped by MadGreens.
-I got a big salad with roasted chicken, avocado, cucumbers, pears, pumpkin seeds, tomatoes and olive oil.
+I got a big salad with roasted chicken, avocado, cucumbers, pears, pepitas, tomatoes and olive oil.

 DINNER: Caramelized Pear Pork Chop, roasted taro and steamed broccoli